ruby-grape/grape/README.markdown

 }
 cookies[:counter][:value] +=1
 ```

-## Redirect
+## Redirecting

-You can redirect to a new url
+You can redirect to a new url temporarily or permanently.

 ``` ruby
 redirect "/new_url"
 ```

-use permanent redirect

 ``` ruby
 redirect "/new_url", :permanent => true
 ```

-## Raising Errors
+## Raising Exceptions

-You can raise errors explicitly.
+You can abort the execution of an API method by raising errors with `error!`.

 ``` ruby
 error!("Access Denied", 401)
 ```

-You can also return JSON formatted objects explicitly by raising error! and
+You can also return JSON formatted objects by raising error! and passing a hash
-passing a hash instead of a message.
+instead of a message.

 ``` ruby
 error!({ "error" => "unexpected error", "detail" => "missing widget" }, 500)